tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 065.md

 - We take a little resty westy and then....
 EMOTIONAL DAMAGE
 - Silas has a "dream", but it's Grannie directly talking to him telling him she's going to send for him.
 - [[Edahi Ghastliness]] appears at our camp, offering to escort us to Grannie, but [[Silas]] casts banishment on him and sends him off to "safety".
-- Walking towards grannies house, about 30 feet ahead of us the ground explodes.
+- Walking towards grannies house, about 30 feet ahead of us the ground explodes and a large salamander looking thing comes out flanked by a bunch of wolves.
 -